Jeep Wrangler years to avoid — most common problems

 Problems with CV joints and leaks from CV boots occurred frequently, and bad CV joint symptoms were reported by many drivers.

-Third-generation Jeep Wrangler (2007-2010 model years)
+Third-generation Jeep Wrangler (2007-2010 and 2012 model years)

 The third generation of Wrangler was in production from 2006 to 2017, and there weren’t many changes in terms of the main problems reported.
-The steering system and the Death Wobble issue remained a threat for inexperienced drivers and those that didn’t check their suspension parts.
+The steering system and the Death Wobble issue remained a threat for inexperienced drivers and those who didn’t check their suspension parts.

 However, the years 2007 to 2010 brought a new issue and it was the airbag problem concerning the inflator bags and the airbag circuit that was prone to failing.
 So, a 2016 recall partially fixed these issues, and model years 2007 to 2010 got the faulty airbag system components replaced.